corda/corda/docs/source/node-administration.rst

 ``java <Your existing startup options here> -Dlog4j.configurationFile=sql.xml -jar corda.jar``

-To determine the name of the logger, for Corda objects, use the fully qualified name (e.g. to look at node output in more detail, use ``net.corda.node.internal.Node`` although be aware that as we have marked this class ``internal`` we reserve the right to move and rename it as it's not part of the public API as yet).
+To determine the name of the logger, for Corda objects, use the fully qualified name (e.g., to look at node output in more detail, use ``net.corda.node.internal.Node`` although be aware that as we have marked this class ``internal`` we reserve the right to move and rename it as it's not part of the public API as yet).
 For other libraries, refer to their logging name construction.
 If you can't find what you need to refer to, use the ``--logging-level`` option as above and